Shruti

 IBSAT Mock Tests

 IBSAT mock tests are the best way to test your knowledge and preparation level.
 As you don’t have much time left for the exam, you must appear for two to three full-length mock tests in a week and one sectional test every day.
 This way you’ll be able to find out where you are lacking and work on your weaknesses.
-Once you are done with the basics, you can increase the number of mock tests on a daily basis.
+Once you are done with the basics, you can increase the number of mock tests daily.
 Eventually, you will be able to appear for two to three mock tests and this will help enhance your speed as well as accuracy.

 Analysis of IBSAT Mock Tests

 For IBSAT preparation in three months, along with taking mock tests, it is of utmost importance to get the mock tests analysed by experts or mentors to understand the shortcomings and ways of improvement.
-After that, you have to modify the preparation plan accordingly, based on the expert suggestion.
+After that, you have to modify the preparation plan accordingly, based on the expert's suggestion.

 Peer Interaction

 It is also important to be connected with fellow IBSAT takers or other MBA entrance exam aspirants to discuss and exchange your preparation strategy and plans.
 This would not only keep you encouraged but also can give you new ideas and strategies for preparation.
-You may also exchange books and notes and plan group studies.
-At the same time keep track of the competition level as well.
+You may also exchange books and notes, and plan group studies.
+At the same time, keep track of the competition level as well.

 Expert Advice

 There are many blogs and articles which help aspirants during MBA exam preparation.
 Many successful candidates and alumni share their fruitful advice and opinions about the patterns and how to approach the questions.
-Aspirants must note their way of solving questions and the method they put to use while solving particular questions.
+Aspirants must note their way of solving questions and the method they use while solving particular questions.
 Read their articles and blogs.
 Watch MBA preparation videos by experts.

-Try this IBSAT Mock Test to get an idea about the type of questions that will be asked, the exam pattern and marking scheme.
+Try this IBSAT Mock Test to get an idea about the type of questions that will be asked, the exam pattern and the marking scheme.
 After taking the test, you can immediately check your score.
 You can also download the Question Paper along with answers and their explanations for Free.
 Click below to start the free online test now.

 Free IBSAT Mock Test